ujwal98/project0/README.md

 5.For smaller screens the image in index.html dissappears and text appears.

-6.Multiple Bootstrap components have been used like the table in Resume.html.The hyperlinks in index.html makes use of Bootstrap grid model for allignment.
+6.Multiple Bootstrap components have been used like the table in Resume.html.The interests.html has col-sm class and makes use of the bootstrap grid model.

 7.style.scss is the sass file used.